By Renee’ Fulkerson

 - Shortness of breath inhales and exhales become very rapid along with increased heart rate

 - Stomach ache and or poor digestion due to pulling the belly in creating a collapse in the frontline

-- Sleepless nights creating exhaustion exacerbating the fear into a fight or flight bodily response
+- Sleepless nights leading to exhaustion that exacerbates the fear into a fight or flight bodily response

 The list could go on and on as there are so many short term and long term possible effects on the physical body during trying times of fear and uncertainty.

-I myself have found great relief to the above mentioned issues in keeping with my regular routine in regard to my personal YogAlign practice.
+I have found great relief when keeping with my routine regarding my YogAlign practice.
 I use the term regular loosely as we all know some days are easier than others.
 And some days I complete two hours and other days maybe an hour.
-Either way the benefits outway the negative effects on a body being in the fight or flight mode for extended periods of time.
+The benefits outway the negative effects on my body being in the fight or flight mode for extended periods.

-Loneliness on the other hand is more of a state of mind rather than an emotion.
+Loneliness is more of a state of mind rather than an emotion.
 Meaning your state of mind is your mood or mental state at a particular time.
-Example: upon waking up in the morning you already feel off and then maybe the rest of the day does not seem to go so well.
+Example: when waking up you already feel off and then the rest of the day does not seem to go so well.
 Mostly due to the fact you woke up on what some call the wrong side of the bed.
 And then there is the snowball effect.
-Your state of mind or mood starts out a bit unsettled and after creating several more stories in your head you are feeling empty, alone and unwanted.
+Your state of mind or mood starts a bit unsettled.
+After creating several more stories in your head, you are feeling empty, alone, and unwanted.